jbeechb/tier2-safe-docs/safe-guide-users.rst

 How to reset your SAFE password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Login to SAFE <https://www.epcc.ed.ac.uk/dirac/>`__.
+`Login to SAFE <https://www.archer.ac.uk/tier2/>`__.
 Then:

 #.
 Enter your email address
 #.
 Click *Email*
 #.
-SAFE will mail your password to your email address
+SAFE will mail a one time login link to your email address

 SAFE will only mail to email addresses it already knows.
-But email is
-not a secure medium, so if you change your password this way, you should
-immediately change it again `from inside the SAFE. <#chpass>`__

 Of course, anyone could go to SAFE, type your email address and request
-a new password by clicking "Email".
+a login link by clicking "Email".
 If that happens you will receive an
-email message out of the blue saying that your password has been
-changed.
-In this case you should certainly change your password again.
+email message out of the blue with the login link.
+In this case you
+should certainly use the link to login and set a new password.

 How to add an SSH key to your SAFE account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some DiRAC systems may require you to register an SSH key in the SAFE before you can request an account on the system.
+Some Tier-2 systems may require you to register an SSH key in the SAFE before you can request an account on the system.
 To do this you will require a SSH key pair.
 You upload the *public part* of the key pair to your SAFE account as follows:

-`Login to SAFE <https://www.epcc.ed.ac.uk/dirac/>`__.
+`Login to SAFE <https://www.archer.ac.uk/tier2/>`__.
 Then:

 #.
 Go to the Menu *Your details* and select *Update personal details*
 #.
 Either copy and paste the public part of your SSH key into the